10 of the best Bristol doggie walks

-1. You can't beat going for a walk around Bristol’s harbourside on a sunny autumn day – it’s a view that never gets boring.
-I often pass just by the Arnolfini and over Pero’s Bridge through to Millennium Square on my travels, but when I get the chance, it’s lovely to walk all the way around the harbour through Baltic Wharf and Underfall Yard.
-There are a few lovely pubs en route too like the Grain Barge, the Cottage and the Orchard Inn, so it’s also the perfect excuse for a spot of lunch or a relaxing drink.
+4. You can't beat going for a walk around Bristol’s harbourside on a sunny day and this is a great option if you want to stay clean and dry.
+When I get the chance, it’s lovely to walk all the way around the harbour through Baltic Wharf and Underfall Yard.
+There are a few lovely pubs en route too, like the Cottage and the Pumphouse, so it’s the perfect excuse for a spot of lunch or a relaxing drink when we're not in lockdown.

-2. If I want to escape the city, Arnos Vale is the perfect getaway as it feels like you’re in a completely different world.
-Although it’s not a million miles away (just off the Bath Road) this stunning woodland walk feels ‘other worldly’ and is a great place to enjoy a leisurely stroll with the family or just your own thoughts.
+5. If I want to escape the city, Arnos Vale is the perfect getaway as it feels like you’re in a completely different world.
+Although it’s not a million miles away (just off the Bath Road) this stunning woodland walk feels ‘other worldly’ and is a great place to enjoy a leisurely stroll with the dog.
+Again, there's a play park for the kids and a field for the dog's to play – win, win!

-3. When I first moved to Bristol, I spent a lot of time at Blaise Castle Estate – so this part of the city will always hold a place in my heart.
-There’s something for everyone – a fantastic play park for the kids, lots of adventures to be had and peaceful walks along the river.
-If the weather’s not too bad you can spend the whole day here.
+6. When I first moved to Bristol, I spent a lot of time at Blaise Castle Estate – so this part of the city will always hold a special place in my heart.
+I have memories of my grandma taking me here to play when I was a young child.
+There really is something for everyone – a fantastic play park for the kids, lots of adventures to be had and peaceful walks along the river.
+If the weather’s not too bad you can spend the whole day here and meander along to King's Weston House.

 10. A post on Bristol’s best walks wouldn’t be complete without mentioning The Downs.
-This open space often plays host to festivals and bigger events but on a weekend in autumn it’s a great spot for a leisurely walk and a spot of people watching.
+This open space often plays host to festivals and bigger events but on a weekend in winter it’s a great spot for a leisurely walk and a spot of people watching.
+Clifton Downs and Durdham Downs reaches from Observatory Hill through to Seawalls and Henleaze.